 - Complete required core class credits from a specific, designated class list including:

-- Score a 22 or higher on the ACT with a minimum of a 20 in the English, math, science and reading sections; and
+- Score a 22 or higher on the ACT with a minimum of a 20 in the English, math, science and reading sections

 In order for a student to renew their eligibility for the award every academic year, the student does not need to re-submit the Promise Scholarship application, but they do need to submit their FAFSA every year.
 Additional Promise Scholarship renewal requirements are to:

-- Complete a minimum of 30 credit hours in each 12-month period for a student who receives a 2-semester award in an academic year OR complete a minimum of 15 credit hours in a semester if a student receives a single-semester award, and
+- Complete a minimum of 30 credit hours in each 12-month period for a student who receives a 2-semester award in an academic year OR complete a minimum of 15 credit hours in a semester if a student receives a single-semester award

 On the flip side, a student is not required to be full-time or meet renewal criteria during the student’s final year of scholarship eligibility.
 It’s also important to keep in mind that students cannot regain eligibility if they fall out of eligibility contention.

 If a student is chosen to receive Promise Scholarship funding, they can receive up to $4,750 to cover the cost of tuition and mandatory fees at an eligible public or independent West Virginia postsecondary institution.
 The award amount varies yearly though based on the annual funding of the program by the West Virginia State Legislature.

 West Virginia Engineering, Science and Technology Scholarship Program

 The West Virginia Engineering, Science and Technology Scholarship Program is designed to enable and encourage academically-talented West Virginia students to pursue careers in the engineering, science and technology fields.

 The goal of the program is to encourage West Virginia students to graduate from West Virginia postsecondary institutions and get jobs in these important fields in West Virginia.